Rupesh707/Data-Science-Wage-Prediction/README.md

 Build and hosted an environment on the local server following TDS tutorial from the resources.
 The API takes values from job listings and returns salary estimation.

-In this step, I built a flask API endpoint that was hosted on a local webserver by following along with the TDS tutorial in the reference section above.
-The API endpoint takes in a request with a list of values from a job listing and returns an estimated salary

 ## To further improve

 Contributions are open to everyone.